Lost, stolen, inaccessible, damaged or found passports

 Please send the above document(s) to:

-You may also fax the document(s) to 819-953-5856, to the attention of: Passport Canada, Security Bureau.
+You may also fax the document(s) to 819-953-5856, to the attention of: Passport Program Integrity Branch.
 Queries regarding this process can be directed to the same address or fax number.

 Take care of your passport

 You must take care of your passport.
-If you have had multiple passports reported lost or stolen, you may face some restrictions when applying for a new passport.
+If you have had multiple passports reported lost, stolen, or that have been damaged, you may face some restrictions when applying for a new passport.
 For example, you may be asked to provide proof of travel before a new passport is issued, or Passport Canada may place limitations on the passport's validity.
-If you have a long history of lost or stolen passports, you may be refused a passport.
+If you have a long history of lost, stolen or damaged passports, you may be refused a passport.

 Maintaining the reputation of the Canadian passport requires constant vigilance.
 As a passport holder you must play your part by taking care of this important travel document.